omalovichko/CodilityLessons/README.md

 * CountTriangles: Count the number of triangles that can be built from a given set of edges.
 * CountDistinctSlices: Count the number of distinct slices (containing only unique numbers).
 * MinAbsSumOfTwo: Find the minimal absolute value of a sum of two elements.

-__Lesson 17 - Dynamic programming__
-* MinAbsSum: Given array of integers, find the lowest absolute sum of elements.

 __Lesson 91 - Tasks from Indeed Prime 2016 challenge__
 * HilbertMaze: Find the shortest path between two fields in a Hilbert maze.